digital-asset/daml/docs/source/json-api/index.rst

       "status": 200
     }

-Returns back the rights which were actually applied as existing rights are ignored.
+Returns the rights that were newly granted.

 Revoke User Rights
 ******************